 After the first academic year, which usually consists of 16-18 hours of course work, the student completes the preliminary review process.
 The student's Advisory Committee will perform this review.
-The preliminary evaluation includes an evaluation of the student's academic status (minimum GPA of 3.0 is required), a detailed proposal of the student's program of study, written input from the student's mentor, and other pertinent materials deemed necessary by the Committee.
+The preliminary evaluation includes an evaluation of the student's academic status (minimum GPA of 3.0 is required), a detailed description of the student's research involvement since entering the Ph.D. program, and other pertinent materials deemed necessary by the Committee.

 The outcome of the preliminary review process can be one of three judgments: pass, fail, or probation.
 A student who passes may continue to pursue the doctoral degree.
 A student who fails will be dismissed from the doctoral program.
 A student on probation must complete any deficiencies determined by the Committee before continuing to pursue the doctoral degree.
 Regardless of the outcome, the Committee will submit a written report to the Graduate Coordinator for filing.